This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Increase your intake of Omega 3 Fatty Acids

 If inflammation or a food intolerance could be playing a part in your eczema, increasing your omega 3 to omega 6 ratio could be beneficial for you.
 We need both Omega 3 and Omega 6 essential fatty acids.
 The word essential means our bodies cannot produce it ourselves, we have to ingest them.
-The problem is in the modern world the ratio of Omega 6 to Omega 3 fats are too high which has a pro-inflammatory effect on our bodies.
+The problem is in the modern world, the ratio of omega-6 to omega-3 fats are too high, which has a pro-inflammatory effect on our bodies.

 2. Reduce Liver Load

-The second factor we see driving eczema is poor liver function leading to liver toxicity.
+The second factor we see driving eczema is poor liver function, leading to liver toxicity.
 Our livers are the incredible organs responsible for helping us detox every single day.
-However, due to our exposure to environmental toxins and substances loading our liver such as caffeine, sugar and alcohol, this elimination cannot happen as effectively as it should.
+However, due to our exposure to environmental toxins and substances loading our liver, such as caffeine, sugar and alcohol, this elimination cannot happen as effectively as it should.

 Our skin is our largest organ.
 When we can’t process environmental or dietary toxins through our liver, they try to escape through our skin, which can look like eczema and other skin conditions.

 Again, diet is critical here.
-Removing liver loading substances like excessive coffee, alcohol and sugar will place less strain on the organ so it can remove these toxins naturally.
+Removing liver loading substances like excessive coffee, alcohol and sugar will place less strain on the organ, so it can remove these toxins naturally.
 Reducing your exposure to environmental toxins such as BPA, parabens, conventional skincare products, personal care items like deodorant and sunscreen and old buildings with lead-based paint will all help with the health of your liver.

 3. Take an Epsom Salt Bath

-We understand that the symptom itself sometimes needs managing.
-Epsom salts baths can provide welcome relief from the itching as well as supporting your body's magnesium levels.
+We understand that the symptom itself sometimes needs management.
+Epsom salts baths can provide welcome relief from the itching as well as support your body's magnesium levels.
 Typically, it’s important to choose a product that doesn’t add additional strain on your liver with unnecessary chemicals, steroids or parabens.
 It’s a really difficult topic and time for those people stuck in an eczema rut.
 We know that sometimes a short-term trade-off needs to be made to provide some relief.

 My aim in this blog isn’t to negate medical treatments for eczema but to provide some overarching direction and ideas for those struggling with this condition.
 As with all health concerns, each case of eczema is unique and working closely with a healthcare provider can be helpful in finding a tailored solution.